How to block ads on Mac

 Remove adware with CleanMyMac X

-So far we've been using the built-in security tools of your browser.
+So far, we've been using the built-in security tools of your browser.
 But to fully eliminate ads, you'll likely need a dedicated ad cleaner.
-Most ad blockers block ad offers proactively and this is fine.
-But to deal with adware infections, you will need to somehow detect their existing presence on your Mac.
+Most ad blockers block ad offers proactively, and this is fine.
+But to deal with adware infections, you will need to detect their existing presence on your Mac somehow.

 CleanMyMac X is a tool that has been notarized by Apple.
 You can use it in 3 ways:

 - To delete browser extensions (including the hidden ones)